 Just like in the App Store, the Google Play store also has four main journeys users follow to find and install new apps.

-The elements that exist in a Google Play page that are in the developers’ control:
+List of Google Play page elements in the developers’ control:

 - Promo video